January 04, 2018

 But a lot has changed sine 9/11/2001.
 First responders, like the rest of us, have smartphones; they can even use their smartphones as walkie talkies and can look at citizen-uploaded or drone-taken videos of whatever catastrophe they are responding to.
 Fire Department smartphones can talk to police smartphones can talk to ambulance smartphones.
 Computers in first responder vehicles stay online on the cellular network.
 FirstNet boasts that it is built on LTE, the technology now used for almost all cellular communication.
 So, with the interoperability problem gone, why do we need FirstNet?

 There is the “Ruthless Preemption”, the cyber equivalent of a wailing siren and a flashing light which assures that that first responder communications won’t be caught in a digital traffic jam.
 But we don’t need a new network to implement preemption where it is justified.
-In fact, if the first responders are on the same network as everyone else, there will much more bandwidth available for them to preempt if needed.
+In fact, if the first responders are on the same network as everyone else, there will be much more bandwidth available for them to preempt if needed.

 In rural areas of the US we are painfully aware that there is not universal cell coverage.
 FirstNet says it will build out to 95% coverage; but first responders go everywhere.
 One of the very real problems we all face in an emergency is that cell towers are destroyed or can’t operate for long without grid power (see Puerto Rico or Vermont after Irene).
 AT&T says they may have mobile towers to deploy but hasn’t committed to a response time.
 The solution is obvious, but it isn’t FirstNet.
 First responders should have satellite phones.
 Satellites are not affected by local catastrophes; they are solar powered; and satellite service is available everywhere except under a rock.